When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 riding the fiido c21 e-gravel off-road on gravel

-Who is the Fiido C21 E-Gravel Suitable for?
+Who is the Fiido C21 E-Gravel suitable for?

 The C21 E-Gravel will be an excellent e-bike for commuting, leisure riding, and fitness enthusiasts.
 Its lightweight design makes it easy to ride without assistance, and its efficiency makes it perfect for daily commuting.
-As a tool for building fitness after a long break from cycling, it would be great as you can really fine-tune the assist to suit your current fitness levels.
+As a tool for building fitness after a long break from cycling, it would be great because you can fine-tune the assist to suit your current fitness levels.

 Pros and Cons